hchkaiban/CarRacingImitationLearning/README.md

 - Demo.mp4:
 One of the decent results.
 The algorithm revealed very sensitive to hyperprameters.
+The throttle was clipped and brake not used for this demo as the car would be to slow (however, see final solution with reinforcement learning: https://github.com/hchkaiban/CarRacingRL/tree/master/RLImitation).
 The learned self-corrective steering action is interesting to watch.